KraXen72/glide/README.md

 you can also install this in firefox or any browser, just set the ``index.html`` to your new tab page / create an addon which replaces the new tab page with this ``index.html``

 ### installation (firefox based browsers)
+> [!NOTE]
+> This extension will currently only work for Firefox ESR, Developer Edition, Nightly or Floorp (and othe firefox-based browsers) - [Reasoning](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u)
+> It will not work in normal Firefox Stable!
+This is planned for the future.

-First, download this repository as a .zip file.
+1. First, download this repository as a .zip file or zip the contents of the repository if you cloned it.

-In Firefox open Settings > Extension & Themes.
+2. In Firefox open `Settings` > `Extension & Themes`.

-Click on the settings icon at the top and choose "Install Add-on from file..." and choose the .zip file.
-Firefox will warn you that the extension is unsafe (due to it being unverified), but it is safe to use.
+3. Click on the settings icon at the top and choose "Install Add-on from file..." and choose the .zip file.
+4. Firefox will warn you that the extension is unsafe (due to it being unverified), but it is safe to use.

 ### custom images
 if you want a custom image, put it in the ``img`` folder.